kggrinch/Site-Manager/README.md

 1. Download the Site-Manager-main file into a zip.
 Site-Manager -> Code -> Download zip
 2. Extract the zip file into a folder
 3. Download and store the provided mysql-connector-java-8.0.24.jar into a folder.
-4. Install the MYSQL Server from the MYSQL official website.
+4. Install the MySQL Server from the MySQL official website.
 Link provided if needed https://dev.mysql.com/downloads/mysql/
-5. Set up a MYSQL database server using MySQL Workbench or a preferred management tool.
+5. Set up a MySQL database server using MySQL Workbench or a preferred management tool.
 (Note: Remember user name and password for the server)
 8. Open Project -> Choose the extracted Site-Manager-main folder
 9. Place mysql-connector-java-8.0.24.jar in the projects library.
 While in IntelliJ click File -> Project Structure -> Libraries -> + -> Java -> Find and click the saved mysql-connector-java-8.0.24.jar file -> apply -> OK